borntofrappe/playground/borntofrappe/README.md

 Designs for of the most important pages and sections of the website.

-### Markdown Parser
+### Scripts

-Script generating markup from markdown documents.
+JavaScript files which identify particular features in the build process.
+A script to generate markup from markdown documents, a script taking the front matter and creating a header.

 ### Navigation